heeshin174/web-app-dev-kor/README.md

 `const jsBrackets = x => x > 3 ? true : false`

-- Parentheses: are used instead of curly brackets after an arrow function to return an object.
+- Parentheses are used instead of curly brackets after an arrow function to return an object.

 For example, they are used in map, filter, and reduce functions.